-In the explanatory text portion of the Bureau's geography chart they say: Notice that many lnes radiate from blocks, indicating that most geographic types can be described as a collection of blocks.
+In the explanatory text portion of the Bureau's geography chart they say: Notice that many lines radiate from blocks, indicating that most geographic types can be described as a collection of blocks.

-So blocks are very important geographic entities.
-Not for data reporting, per se -- there is very little data available at the block level, mostly just basic census counts from the decennial census.
+So, blocks are very important geographic entities.
+Not for data reporting, per se — there is very little data available at the block level, mostly just basic census counts from the decennial census.
 But everything-is-made-of-blocks turns out to be a very useful situation for someone trying to do analyses that involve relationships between the various geographic layers.
-It turns out to be the basis for building a large set of block-level geographic-lookup tables that we call the Master Area Block Level Equivalency ("MABLE") files.
-These tables, when combined with the geocorr2k web application, provide a tool that lets users generate reports/spreadsheets documenting and measuring geographic relationships (for example, what counties a ZIP code intersects with, and the population of those intersections).
-See the MABLE/Geocorr application (on this MCDC web site).
+It turns out to be the basis for building a large set of block-level geographic-lookup tables that we call the master area block level equivalency (MABLE) files.
+These tables, when combined with the Geocorr web applications, provide a tool that lets users generate reports/spreadsheets documenting and measuring geographic relationships (for example, what counties a ZIP code intersects with and the population of those intersections).

 The time factor is particularly troublesome for entities such as places (cities), school districts and ZIP codes, which tend to change all the time.
 While the Bureau will always tabulate population estimates for places using the latest available boundaries, the data from the previous census will always be frozen to reflect the city's boundaries as of January 1 of the census year.
 (Which many of us think is a good thing.)
 We mention ZIP codes, but the Bureau really does not publish very much (nothing?) based on true ZIP codes since they are not the type of geographic entity that lend themselves to use as a geographic entity.
 Many ZIP codes represent buildings, not communities.
 The Bureau came up with the ZCTA concept to allow them to tabulate data at some unit that approximates ZIP codes, but are different from them in ways that are not always trivial, depending on the application.
 See our All About ZIP Codes page for a more detailed discussion of these.